cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 ## `Validate` method

 `Validate` should validate every client state field and should return an error if any value is invalid.
-The light client implementor is in charge of determining which checks are required.
+The light client implementer is in charge of determining which checks are required.
 See the [tendermint light client implementation](https://github.com/cosmos/ibc-go/blob/v6.0.0/modules/light-clients/07-tendermint/types/client_state.go#L101) as a reference.

 ## `Status` method